MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/02-MiniLab_Deploy Kubernetes with AKS.md

 ## Configure networking

-We have two network models to choose from when deploying an AKS cluster.
+There are two network models to choose from when deploying an AKS cluster.
 The first model is *Kubenet networking*, and the second is *Azure Container Networking Interface (CNI) networking*.

 ## Kubenet networking

 Kubenet networking is the default networking model in Kubernetes.
 With Kubenet networking, nodes get assigned an IP address from the Azure virtual network subnet.
 Pods receive an IP address from a logically different address space to the Azure virtual network subnet of the nodes.

 Network address translation (NAT) is then configured so that the pods can reach resources on the Azure virtual network.
 The source IP address of the traffic is translated to the node's primary IP address and then configured on the nodes.
-Note, that pods receive an IP address that's "hidden" behind the node IP.
+Note that pods receive an IP address that's "hidden" behind the node IP.

 ## Azure Container Networking Interface (CNI) networking